on-chassis/chassis-api-test-task/README.md

 - [x] User can list all the polls available.
 Either default one or user created ones (Authenticated)
   - [x] Implement default poll prepopulate for new user profile
 - [x] User can make a poll public, so non-registered users will be able to answer questions of the public poll (Public)
-- [ ] All the answers given to a public polls are stored in the DB.
-They could be retrieved by poll.id.
+- [x] All the answers given to a public polls are stored in the DB.
+They could be retrieved by poll.id (Authenticated)

 ### Default poll (always public)
 - [x] Company info (section)